Jim Romenesko: Career

 On August 24, 2011, Romenesko announced his "semi-retirement" from the Poynter Institute, in preparation to launch JimRomenesko.com, a blog about media and other items of interest to Romenesko.
 Romenesko planned to continue with Poynter in a part-time capacity, while expanding the role of other staff members of the Poynter Institute to post items related to media.
 He ended updates to JimRomenesko.com in 2016.

+In 2015, Romenesko announced his retirement from his blog.
+He said he would no longer accept offers for sponsored post or job advertisements.
+His website is no longer online.

 Controversy

 In November 2011, an assistant editor for the Columbia Journalism Review noted that posts summarizing articles on the Romenesko page at the Poynter Institute's web site repeated, verbatim, text in the articles without the use of quotation marks or indentation.
 In the process of reporting, the online chief of the Poynter Institute, Julie Moos, was contacted and noted that this behavior had occurred since 2005.
-Although Romenesko had always attributed the source of the information, Moos claimed that the inconsistency of placing quotation marks or blockquoting text could cause the impression that text not in quotation marks was those of Romenesko, and not lifted directly from the text.
+Although Romenesko had always attributed the source of the information, Moos said the inconsistency of placing quotation marks or blockquoting text could cause the impression that text not in quotation marks was those of Romenesko, and not lifted directly from the text.
 Moos placed Romensko's blog on hold while the issue was being investigated, and following investigation ordered that all of Romenesko's posts be approved by an editor prior to post and to follow the Poynter Institute's attribution guidelines of placing quotation marks with any text used in the original article.
 Moos refused to accept his resignation.

 Following Moos's comments, some writers and fans complained that the Poynter Institute was "micromanaging" Romenesko and expressed disdain for Moos's actions, noting Romenesko's role in media aggregation and coverage of journalism.
 Others criticized Moos for preempting the CJR story, while violating the spirit of Poynter's own standards.
 Other reporters called the criticism over the proper use of quotation marks "school-marmish" and "petty".
 Romenesko continued to offer his resignation, which Moos later accepted.